kopylovvlad/mini_rails/readme.md

 # TODO:

+The project is still under development.
+There is a huge field for improvements.

 * MiniActioView: Implement handlers for <form> such as: form_with, form.label, etc
 * MiniActioView: Implement handles for quick link creation